Answering "May We Contact This Employer?" In An Interview [2020 Updated]

 What if it's a requirement on my application?

-If your application is asking you to list multiple previous employers or a former employer, you should list it.
-If you don't feel comfortable providing the ability to have the new employer contact your current company or current job regarding your employment, indicate that.
+If your application asks you to list multiple previous employers or a former employer, you should list it.
+If you don't feel comfortable providing the new employer's ability to contact your current company or current job regarding your employment, indicate that.
 You will not be punished for this.
-Just list, "present employer" on your job application.
+Just list "present employer" on your job application.

 What makes a poor reference?

 A personal reference would not be a good one.
-You should list a former employee, supervisor, or previous boss.
+It would help if you listed a former employee, supervisor, or the previous boss.